GabrielvMarinho/Obsidian/Tech/Software/Arquitecture/Proxy/IPC/RPC/RPC.md

-Remote procedure call, an abstraction of [[Tech/Software/Arquitecture/Proxy/IPC/IPC]] calling processes in a remote address
+Remote procedure call, an abstraction of [[IPC]] calling processes in a remote address